Today is Recyclables Day!

 WKTV says there's more to come!

 Lake effect snow develops late this evening and tonight across the North Country.
 This band of lake effect will slowly shift to the south as winds slightly shift tonight.
 Expect heavy lake effect snow across the Thruway corridor and to the north on Friday morning.
 This lake band will stay in place for most of tomorrow, with a general 4-8" of snow in areas with the most persistant bands.
 A brisk west wind tomorrow will cause some localized whiteouts, especially in areas prone to blowing and drifting snow.
-The lake band will slowly diminish Friday night and into Saturday, as drier air and lighter winds move in to the region.
+The lake band will slowly diminish Friday night and into Saturday, as drier air and lighter winds move in to the region."Temperatures are above freezing this morning in the lower elevations.
+A mix of rain and snow will continue through 9 AM, before colder air moves in and changes any rain showers over to snow showers.
+Snow showers and flurries are expected this afternoon and evening, with little additional accumulation.
+Temperatures will fall a few degrees heading into the afternoon, with a breezy west wind developing.

 Snowfall expected through Saturday morning: